akeneo/sample-apps/README.md

 # Akeneo Sample Apps
 Welcome to the Akeneo sample Apps repository!

-The goal of this repository is to provide you with bootstraps of Apps in your favorite technologies so that you can easily start your App projects.
+The goal of this repository is to provide you with bootstraps of Apps in your favorite technology so that you can easily start your App projects.

 More info about Apps [here]([https://api.akeneo.com/apps/overview.html](https://api.akeneo.com/apps/overview.html))